AY2021S1-CS2103T-T10-3/tp/docs/DeveloperGuide.md

 1. Adding an ingredient without quantity, expiry date and tags.
    1. Prerequisites: None.

+    1. Test Case: `add ingredient duck`.
+       Expected: The ingredient `duck` with quantity `1` is added to the ingredient list.
+No expiry date and tags should be shown when viewing the recipe.

 1. Adding an ingredient
    1. Prerequisites: None.

+    1. Test Case: `add ingredient duck /qty 2kg`.
+       Expected: The ingredient `duck` with quantity `2kg` is added to the ingredient list.
+No expiry date and tags should be shown when viewing the recipe.

+    1. Test Case: `add ingredient duck /qty 2ounce`.
+       Expected: An error is given in the command output box as the unit is not known.

+    1. Test Case: `add ingredient duck /expiry 2021-12-12`.
+       Expected: The ingredient `duck` with quantity `1` and expiry date `2021-12-12` is added to the ingredient list.
+No tags should be shown when viewing the recipe.

+    1. Test Case: `add ingredient duck /tag poultry`.
+       Expected: The ingredient `duck` with quantity `1` and tag `poultry` is added to the ingredient list.
+No expiry date should be shown when viewing the recipe.

+    1. Test Case: `add ingredient duck /expiry 2021-12-12 /tag poultry`.
+       Expected: The ingredient `duck` with quantity `1`, expiry date `2021-12-12` and tag `poultry` is added to the ingredient list.

+    1. Test Case: `add ingredient duck /qty 2kg /expiry 2021-12-12 /tag poultry`.
+       Expected: The ingredient `duck` with quantity `2kg`, expiry date `2021-12-12` and tag `poultry` is added to the ingredient list.

 #### B.3.2&ensp;Deleting ingredients
 1. Deleting an ingredient using ingredient index
    1. Prerequisites: None.